medialab/minet/docs/cli.md

                                 Warning: videos more recent than end-time will still be retrieved from the API, but they will not be written in the output file.
-The date should have the format : "YYYY-MM-DDTHH:mm:ssZ"
+The date should have the format: "YYYY-MM-DDTHH:mm:ssZ"
                                 but incomplete dates will be completed for you e.g. "2002-04".
   -k, --key KEY                 YouTube API Data dashboard API key.
 Can be used